Custom date comparison

 There have also been some smaller updates made this quarter that deserve mentioning:

-- Customize canvas size per page – No longer does your entire dashboard have to use the same templates with the ability to now change the canvas size for individual pages
+- Customise canvas size per page – No longer does your entire dashboard have to use the same templates with the ability to now change the canvas size for individual pages

 - Improved Table Formatting – You can now right click on tables to automatically resize the columns to fit the data within